PseudoKnight/CHCitizens/README.md

 ========

-- CHDynmap is an extension for CommandHelper that allows to create, manage and interact with the NPC of Citizens plugin.
+- CHCitizens is an extension for CommandHelper that allows to create, manage and interact with the NPC of Citizens plugin.

 - To install the extension, put the [jar file](http://ci.nixium.com/job/CHCitizens/) in the extensions folder of the CommandHelper folder